soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 >
 > 1. Guards as seen in `sayDiv2` are just a nicer syntax around `if-then-else` expressions.
 >    Using guards we can have multiple `if` branches and finally use the `else` branch
 >    by using `otherwise`.
-After each guard `|` is a condition, after the condition there's
+After each guard (`|`) there's a condition, after the condition there's
 >    a `=` and then the expression (the part after `then` in an `if` expression).
 >
 > 2. LambdaCase as seen in `catch`, is just a syntactic sugar to save a few characters,
 >    instead of writing `\e -> case e of`, we can write `\case`.
+It requires enabling the
+>    `LambdaCase` extension.

-This example, of course, is an example that would work much better using `Either` and separating the division and printing à la functional core, imperative shell.
+This example, of course, is an example that would work much better using `Either` and separating the division and printing à la 'functional core, imperative shell'.
 But as an example it works.
-We have created a custom exception and handle it specifically outside an `IO` block.
+We have created a custom exception and handled it specifically outside an `IO` block.
 However, we have not handled exceptions that might be raised by `putStrLn`.
 What if, for example, for some reason we close the `stdout` handle before this block: